-At that time, travelling by water was easier and quicker than using muddy and dangerous roads.
-When the royal family travelled to Greenwich they would have been getting completely away from London, with its smells, noise and disease, into the countryside.
+Travelling by water in Tudor times was easier and quicker than using muddy and dangerous roads.
+When the royal family travelled to Greenwich they would have been getting completely away from London, with its smells, noise and disease, and going into the countryside.

-Were the Tudors the first kings and queens to want to live at Greenwich?
+Were the Tudors the first kings and queens to live in Greenwich?

-What happened to the Palace of Placentia when the Tudors became the ruling family in England?
+What happened to the Palace of Placentia under the Tudors?

 Henry VII, the first Tudor king, made the palace at Greenwich even larger.
 He covered the whole palace with a new facing of red brick.
 It became a favourite palace of the Tudors, partly because it was close to the royal shipyards on the River Thames.
 Henry VII's son, who became Henry VIII, was born at the palace on 28th June 1491.

 As well as being born at the palace of Placentia, Henry VIII spent a lot of time there.
 It was one of his favourite palaces.
 He married two of his wives there and it was where his daughters Elizabeth and Mary were born.
 Henry VIII was very fond of ships, and Greenwich was well sited for visiting the new shipyards at nearby Deptford and Woolwich.